Learn more about Gas Assisted Injection Moulding and the differences between internal and external gas-assisted injection moulding.

 - Reduced cooling times.

-- Precise control is needed; without experienced and trained machine operators and technicians, there is a greater risk of the process going wrong with serious consequences.
-There are a greater number of variables to factor in and perfect to achieve great looking and functional parts.
+- Precise control is needed; without experienced and trained machine operators and technicians, there is a greater risk of the process going wrong with severe consequences.
+There are more variables to factor in and perfect to achieve great looking and functional parts.

 - GAM can be costly due to the highly technical processes involved and the attention to detail required.